-- 1. Read 00h check is at the 1st byte of the 1st and 2nd pages of the block spare area. - 2.
-The Block No. = 1023 for 1Gb, 2047 for 2Gb, 4095 for 4Gb.
+- 1. Read 00h check is at the 1st bytes of the 1st and 2nd pages of the block spare area. - 2.
+The Block No. = 2047 for 2Gb.
+4095 for 4Gb.

 9-3.
 Failure Phenomena for Read/Program/Erase Operations

 The device may fail during a Read, Program or Erase operation.
 The following possible failure modes should be considered when implementing a highly reliable system: